 - To be considered for a $1,000 scholarship, apply online by 11:59 PM PST on July 8th, 2019.

 Our Master of Arts in Teaching program will prepare students to succeed in the classroom with the skills and tools needed to become effective K-12 teachers.
-This program is accredited by the California Commission on Teacher Credentialing (CCTC).
+This program is accredited by the California Commission on Teacher Credentialing (CTC).

 This cohort-based program provides students with an exceptional professional foundation, combining explorations of theory with practical application.
 Employing the scholar-practitioner model of professional training, our hands-on classroom experience is paired with rigorous coursework through face-to-face and online instruction and culminates with a capstone experience in place of a thesis.
 Students will pursue a multiple or single subject preliminary teaching credential in conjunction with their degree.